 Read an important Health Notice about personal health issues.

 For more research on beta glucan and MG beta glucan categorized by research associated with various health situations, go to the non-commercial site www.betaglucan.org.
 Also review U.S. Patent 6,476,003 which discusses MG beta glucan research on a unique process by which MG beta glucan can be produced.
-Frank Jordan as Research Director of Nutritional Scientific Corporation and Kenneth Hunter ScD as Research Director from the University of Nevada School of Medicine, Department of Microbiology, discuss MG Beta 1,3/1,6 glucan U.S. Medical School research, now in its 18th consecutive year.
+Frank Jordan as Research Director of Nutritional Scientific Corporation and Kenneth Hunter ScD as Research Director from the University of Nevada School of Medicine, Department of Microbiology, discuss MG Beta 1,3/1,6 glucan U.S. Medical School research over 23 years.

-Click on the Underlined Source for Full Text
+Click on the Listed Source for Full Text